minmarg/gtalign_alpha/README.md

   using the setting for the fastest search (`--speed=13`).

-  The estimate is made for uncompressed structures or when using 48-64 CPU threads for reading and decompressing.
-Decompression by 32 CPU threads is ~3x slower than massive structure comparison on GeForce RTX 4090.
+  The estimate is made for uncompressed structures or when using 48-64 CPU threads for reading and decompressing (option `--cpu-threads-reading`).
+  Decompression by 32 CPU threads is ~3x slower than the massive structure comparison on GeForce RTX 4090.

 ## A note on the CPU/multiprocessing version